Archive for the ‘other’ Category

 hypnotic // folk-soul

-Vocalizing together since middle school choir in Oregon might be part of what gives Emily and Theresa, of L.A.’s Warpaint, a helpful halcyon effect when becoming sound with Jenny and David.
-Sailing through tiny hairs standing upon your skin, a respite, uplifting pleasure occurs from within celestial bounds of their hymn.
-While bats with lashes are subdued, a euphonic fountain trails exhales and relics of past revive with splendor.
-Revealing love with truth and care, held tight then let go as each plume chord feathers your heaven, until it’s over.
+Vocalizing together since middle school choir in Oregon might give Emily and Theresa a helpful halcyon effect when becoming sound with Jenny and David.
+Sailing through tiny hairs standing on your skin, a respite, uplifting pleasure occurs from within celestial bounds of their hymn.
+While bats with lashes are subdued, a euphonic fountain springs relics to revive splendor – revealing love, truth, and care; held tight then let go as each plume chord feathers your heaven; until it’s over.

 Sirens sing a ghostly Motown classic.